 While there have been no attempts in the UK to claim mistrial on the basis of prejudicial internet material, the time may not be far off.
 In Scotland, Donald Findlay QC is disturbed at the reluctance of legal authorities to acknowledge the serious

 problem that arises not only in high profile trials but in mundane cases where a Google search will produce assertions about key evidence that the jury will have to decide in court.

-of the accused.
+convictions of the accused.
 But it's not the rare obsessive going to the Mitchell Library that makes a mockery of that.
-The fact is anyone can put the name of the accused into Google and come up with a complete history of the investigation and all the accused's
+The fact is anyone can put the name of the accused into Google and come up with a complete history of the investigation and all

 Articles relating to high-profile court cases should be removed from online news archives, the former Lord Chancellor has told the BBC.